 The bottom line is this: federal waterfowl stamp prints exist in a wide range of conditions, especially those sold prior to 1974.
 There was a long period of time (1970s – 1990s) when the cost of conservation was such that a dealer could purchase a print for a reasonable wholesale price, have it properly restored, sell it to a client at or near the "guide price" – and still make a fair profit.

-This is no longer the case.
-The cost of conservation has risen dramatically over the past 20 years.
-With the exception of the rarest and most valuable pieces, dealers can no longer buy a print for a reasonable price, have it properly restored and sell it to a customer for the guide price and expect to make anything.
+This is frequently no longer the case.
+The cost of conservation in many areas of the country has risen dramatically over the past 20 years.
+With the exception of the rarest and most valuable pieces, dealers in these areas can no longer buy a print for a reasonable price, have it properly restored and sell it to a customer for the guide price and expect to make anything.
 For many dealers, the incentive to deal in this market was removed.
 As a consequence, today we have far fewer dealers.

 Further, in an attempt to continue to make a go of it, the remaining dealers have had to offer less and less money for prints that needed to be conserved – to the point where it seemed like they had no value.
 Sometimes they had the prints restored by non-qualified people "for cheap".
 To the dismay of their customers, issues such as "foxing" frequently returned after a period of time.
 This has resulted in much negative publicity for the hobby and specifically for the duck stamp print market.